L4D-Community-Team/Last-Stand-Refresh/changelogs/Hotfix_Update_01.md

 #### Map 3:

-&emsp;[+](https://github.com/L4D-Community-Team/Last-Stand-Refresh/commit/6b399a8c0c873021ffd93418f47bf342d500a5bb) [*](https://github.com/L4D-Community-Team/Last-Stand-Refresh/blob/main/scripts/vscripts/anv_mapfixes.nut#L3752-L3753) Updated clip brushes and navmesh to allow Survivors into the hallway next to the end saferoom, and Special Infected players onto a previously blocked pipe that has a ladder leading up to it; it is now consistent with L4D1.<br/>
+&emsp;[+](https://github.com/L4D-Community-Team/Last-Stand-Refresh/commit/6b399a8c0c873021ffd93418f47bf342d500a5bb) Updated clip brushes and navmesh to allow SI players onto a previously blocked pipe that has an Infected ladder leading up to it.<br/>
+&emsp;[+](https://github.com/L4D-Community-Team/Last-Stand-Refresh/commit/6b399a8c0c873021ffd93418f47bf342d500a5bb) [*](https://github.com/L4D-Community-Team/Last-Stand-Refresh/blob/main/scripts/vscripts/anv_mapfixes.nut#L3752-L3753) Updated clip brushes and navmesh so that Survivors may now enter the hallway next to the end saferoom, which was accidentally blocked by a roof clip in the port from L4D1.<br/>

 #### Map 4: